micropython/micropython/ports/linux-kernel/README.rst

 .. code-block:: python

-    from kernel_ffi import str as s, bytes as b; from kernel_ffi import *
+    from kernel_ffi import str as s, bytes as b, p8, p16, p32, p64

 For example: